Here are the GOP and Trump campaign’s allegations of election irregularities. So far, none has been proved.

 Trump’s team saw a few small victories in the state, though none seems likely to come close to affecting the race’s outcome.
 The campaign won an order to move observers closer to the counting machines in Philadelphia.

-And it succeeded in getting Supreme Court Justice Samuel Alito to issue an order that election officials must separate ballots that arrived after Election Day but before Friday evening — a step that counties have already taken.
-Under an earlier ruling by the state Supreme Court, election officials may tally those ballots, which are a tiny fraction of the overall vote, but state officials have ordered them kept segregated in case of further legal challenges.
+And it succeeded in getting Supreme Court Justice Samuel A. Alito Jr. to issue an order that election officials must separate ballots that arrived after Election Day but before Friday evening — a step that counties have already taken.
+Under an earlier ruling by the state Supreme Court, election officials may tally those ballots, which are a tiny fraction of the overall vote, but state officials have ordered them to be kept segregated in case of further legal challenges.

 Elsewhere in Pennsylvania, Republicans sued to stop local election officials from releasing the names of voters whose absentee ballots had been rejected for errors such as a lack of signature.
 Local counties release the names so voters can fix the flaws in their ballots.